Affiliate Disclosure: This post may include affiliate links. If you click and make a purchase, I may earn a small commission at no extra cost to you.

-Windows offers its online OneDrive backup, providing a free 5GB backup plan to users of Windows 10 and 11.
-However, with the Microsoft 365 subscription, you get 1TB of free storage.
-You can also set up other backups like Google Drive, Dropbox, etc.
+Windows 10 and 11 come with OneDrive backup, providing a free 5GB backup plan to its users.
+With the Microsoft 365 subscription, you get 1TB of free cloud storage.
+You can also set up additional backups, such as Google Drive or Dropbox.
+However, for most people, this cloud storage is either insufficient or too expensive to upgrade.

-But today, we are going to set up an external backup using either an external HDD or SSD.
+So today, we are going to set up an external backup using either an external HDD or SSD.
 You can use almost any external and even internal drive for this, including flash drives.
-But, I will show you the method with an external Hard.
+However, I will show you the method using an external Hard Drive.

 For this, you need a working external drive and its connecting cable.
 You can even use an SSD or Hard Drive enclosure if you don’t have an external drive.
 So, without any delays, let’s get started.